anshuljoshi/sn-theme-monokai-mod/README.md

 # Standard Notes Monokai inspired theme

-Theme inspired by Monokai theme which are also available for Sublime Text and VS Code.
+Theme inspired by Monokai theme which is also available for Sublime Text and VS Code.

 ## Installation